9 Differences Between Powershell And Windows Command Propmt

 So yes if you’re familiar with the Linux bash command already then you again do not have to learn any of these new commands you can just use the alias for the existing bash command that you’re already familiar with and it’ll do the same exact thing.

 For example the “ls” command which lists directory contents that also is an alias for the “Get-ChildItem”.

-Now I already mentioned how there’s a lot more functions and stuff that powershell can do.
-But also how you actually work with these commands in powershell is a lot easier and different than in command prompt.
+Now I already mentioned how there are a lot more functions and stuff that Powershell can do.
+But also how you actually work with these commands in Powershell is a lot easier and different than in command prompt.

 That’s because powershell uses what are called pipes to pipe data from one command into the other and let me explain what that even means.

 So with a command prompt you probably know you basically just type in a command, it’s all text, as a string of text and then the command prompt will output a bunch of text as the output.
 And if you want to use that output from a command prompt command, as it’s just a string of text you either have to copy it and then put it into a new command separately.

 But with powershell you can actually take the output from one command and pipe it directly into the input of another command.

 That’s because instead of Powershell getting outputs in the form of just a string of text that you have to basically parse out or separate out and get the exact amount, Powershell actually can output results in an “object”.

 So, what is an object?
 Instead of it being a long string of all the text, the data is separated out into chunks that are kind of label in a way behind the scenes that the programming language can interpret and much easier get out the data exactly what it needs.